compulim/react-define-as-custom-element/README.md

 ## Background

-Custom elements are the modern standard of extensible UI elements.
+Web Components defines the modern era of web extensible UI elements.
 It reduces the burden of UI component developers to package and deliver their UI components to customers.

 However, custom elements are very barebone.
 It requires a lot of attention on UI state transitioning, which React excels at.